SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

 # Exercise 1 - Create a Development Workspace

 This exercise will demonstrate how to open the SAP Business Application Studio (app studio) and create your first workspace for native SAP HANA development.
+When the SAP HANA tool extensions are added, it can be used to build and deploy native SAP HANA database artifacts such as tables and calculation views.

 1. Open the SAP Business Application Studio